tomlamphier/argon/content/docs/forms/ba-sai.md

 degrees into left knife hand block.
 Step forward right into right knife hand block.

-3. Bring right foot back, fists come up in front at chest level, chamber to either side, bring up overhead, down slightly.
+3. Right foot slides back, closed hands chamber on either side.
+Fists come up the middle in an X block above head, break outwards.
-Right knee comes up, lunge forward into double palm to the ribs.

-4. Left straight punch as right knee comes up.
-Place right down in front, right punch.
+Right knee comes up, place knee down and make short hop to bring left in, double uppercut.
+Left punch as right knee comes up, right in chamber.

-5. Turn left 180, left foot steps out, left high block, right palm strike to groin.
+Place foot down in front, right punch, left to chamber.

+4. Turn head to look over left shoulder leaning back and raising left arm in a high block.
+Shift left hand to guard face as you turn 180, right groin palm strike.
+Left down block, pull right hand up elbow at 90 degrees.
+Slide in left foot face to right.
+Inside crescent kick while turning 180 degrees to the left ending in horse stance, right down block to the side.